[Updated: February 16, 2025]

-In the previous article, Machine Learning Basics and Perceptron Learning Algorithm, the assumption was that the Iris Data Set trained by Perceptron Learning Algorithm is linear separable, so the number of misclassification on each training iteration eventually converge to 0.
-Obviously, this is not always the case in the real world.
-Therefore, there are questions to be asked: what will happen if a data set is not linear separable?
+In the previous article, Machine Learning Basics and Perceptron Learning Algorithm, the assumption was that the Iris Data Set trained by the Perceptron Learning Algorithm is linearly separable.
+Hence, the misclassifications on each training iteration eventually converge to 0.
+This is not always the case in the real world.
+Therefore, a question must be asked: What will happen if a data set is not linearly separable?
 How do we handle this scenario?

-The previous article also shows that, at least, versicolor and virginica are not linear separable.
+The previous article also shows that, at least, Versicolor and Virginia are not linearly separable.
 (See picture below)

-If we use Perceptron Learning Algorithm to train these two types of iris plant, the weight update function, i.e., the loop in the training function, never stops.
-The iteration ends eventually because we set a limit of the number of iteration, not because the number of misclassification converges to zero.
-In addition to that, the output of the trained model is not stable.
-In other words, the output does not seem to be optimal when the iteration meets the limit.
+If we use the Perceptron Learning Algorithm to train these two types of iris plants, the weight update function, i.e., the loop in the training function, never stops.
+The iteration ends eventually because we set a limit of the number of iterations, not because the misclassifications converge to zero.
+In addition, the trained model’s output is not stable.
+In other words, the output does not seem optimal when the iteration meets the limit.

-If we run Perceptron Learning Algorithm on the Iris Data Set with both versicolor and virginica, the trend of the number of misclassification looks like the picture below.
+If we run the Perceptron Learning Algorithm on the Iris Data Set with both Versicolor and Virginia, the trend of the number of misclassifications looks like the picture below.

-The picture shows that the trend of the number of misclassification jumps up and down.
+The picture shows that the trend of the number of misclassifications jumps up and down.

-Note: the minimum in-sample error does not guarantee the learning model performs the same performance on out-of-sample error.
-If the in-sample error is low, but the out-of-sample error is high, it is called overfitting, which is not the main topic of this article.
+Note: The minimum in-sample error does not guarantee that the learning model will perform the same on out-of-sample error.
+If the in-sample error is low but the out-of-sample error is high, it is called overfitting.

 In short, when we use a linear model, like Perceptron Learning Algorithm, on a non-separable data set, the following things may happen: